igsr/gca_1000genomes_website/_faq/what-version-vcf-are-your-vcf-files.md

 ---
-title: "What version of vcf are your vcf files in?"
+title: "What version of VCF are your VCF files in?"
 faq_tags:
   - data-access
   - tools